YUNYISHENG/Episode/pages/academic_book_lists.md

 - *i.
 Machine Learning*
 ++ Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
 2017. _An Introduction to Statistical Learning with Applications in R_
+++ Joel Grus .2019. _Data Science from Scratch: First Principles with Python_

 - **B. Stochastic Process**
 Samuel Karlin, Howard M. Taylor.
 1975. _A First Course in Stochastic Processes._